DizNicolasAmor/interviews-practice/BLOCKCHAIN.md

 ### What is a Token?

+In a blockchain, a token is a representation of a particular asset or utility.

+**Why would someone want to represent an asset on the blockchain?**

+In order to benefit from the characteristics of that blockchain such as decentralization, censorship resistance, automated smart contracts, auditability, among others.

 ### What is a NFT?

 `NFT` stands for a non-fungible token, which means it is a token that can neither be replaced nor interchanged because it has unique properties.